-Victimology 3 credits

-An examination of the causes and consequences of crime victimization.
+Prof. Friedrichs Victimology 3 credits An examination of the causes and consequences of crime victimization.
 The recent emergence of the study of the victim, the types and circumstances of victimization, and the nature of the criminal-justice system's response to crime victims are considered, along with the ethical and practical dimensions of crime victimization.

-CJ 382-383 Staff

-Independent Study 3 credits

-in Criminal Justice
+CJ 382-383 Staff Independent Study 3 credits in Criminal Justice

-(Prerequisite: consent of the chairperson and the instructor) Directed projects and surveys in criminal justice, law enforcement, and corrections designed to give the student academic flexibility.
+(Prerequisite: permission of chairperson and instructor) Directed projects and surveys in criminal justice, law enforcement, and corrections designed to give the student academic flexibility.